 Much like the Doji candlestick pattern, spinning tops usually appear at the top or bottom of a trend and signal indecisiveness in the market and therefore, are considered neutral candlestick patterns.

 As a neutral candlestick pattern, the spinning top can be formed in charts in different scenarios.
 It is, therefore, can be bullish or bearish.
-The implication of this candlestick pattern is a temporary uncertainty in the market and indecision from participants about the next price movement of the specified currency pair.
+The implication of this candlestick pattern is a temporary uncertainty in the market and indecision from forex market participants about the next price movement of the specified currency pair.

 How to Identify and Use the Spinning Top Candlestick Pattern in Forex Trading?